Skip to main content

 The gut microbiome (the trillions of bacteria in your intestines) helps produce serotonin, GABA, and short-chain fatty acids that regulate inflammation.
 Disruptions can drive anxiety, depression, and brain fog through the gut-brain axis.
 Many patients report mood improvement when their gut symptoms resolve.

-Yes, pelvic floor dysfunction can cause bloating through impaired bowel emptying, especially in patients with constipation.
-A skilled pelvic floor physical therapist can be transformative.
+Yes, pelvic floor dysfunction can cause bloating through impaired bowel emptying, particularly in patients with constipation.
+A skilled pelvic floor physical therapist can be powerful.
 We refer to vetted Philly-area pelvic floor specialists when this is part of the picture.

 "Leaky gut" is a popular term for increased intestinal permeability, which is a real phenomenon studied in conditions like celiac disease, inflammatory bowel disease, and certain infections.
 The popular use of the term often outpaces the evidence.
 We focus on actual, measurable factors like inflammation, food triggers, and microbiome health rather than chasing the label.